Mistakes. Mishaps. Fails.

 Parents, I know kids are hard, but please don’t keep them from restaurants.
 Many parents don’t take their kids out to eat, because they are afraid of the child’s behavior or they don’t want to waste money on a meal they didn’t enjoy.
 But, I’m telling you it is so important to expose your kids to restaurants early if you want smooth travels.
 You have to teach them how to behave in restaurants if you ever want to have an enjoyable dining experience with them.
 This may take many tries before you see improvement, but eventually they will get there.
 Practicing at home by having them learn to sit at the table politely is an easy method too.
 The point is, when you are traveling you will want to enjoy dining-out and experiencing local cuisine without worrying how your kids will behave.

 I know it is exciting to visit a new destination and it is easy to get caught up in planning a bunch of activities, but slow down.
 Kids are not predictable, their moods change fast, they get hungry, they get tired and they can get crazy.
 To avoid constant meltdowns and unpleasant sightseeing, only plan a couple activities a day and leave plenty of space for flexibility.
-I write about how a trip can be more enjoyable when there is less to do in my post, HERE.

 7. All About The Kids: